myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 ### PostgreSQL on AWS

-If you are using [AWS' PostgreSQL RDS] you will be disappointed to learn that [`timetravel` is not a supported extension](https://forums.aws.amazon.com/thread.jspa?threadID=146661), as of 2014-02-25 at least.
+If you are using an [AWS PostgreSQL RDS] instance you will be disappointed to learn that [`timetravel` is not a supported extension](https://forums.aws.amazon.com/thread.jspa?threadID=146661), as of 2014-02-25 at least.

 As the [legacy `v6.3` documentation points out](http://www.postgresql.org/docs/6.3/static/c0503.htm) however,